-1. Each academic year there are two opportunities for the course exam and its exam components, the regular sit and the resit.
-The examiner decides upon form of the resit in consultation with the Board of Examiners.

-- 2. Each academic year a resit opportunity is offered for failed subtests and assignments.
-Such an opportunity can be offered in a different way as stated in the assessment plan. - 3.
-For resitting course exams, subtests and assignments the following regulations hold: - passed results cannot be resit unless the student is obliged to repeat a course; - in case the student is obliged to redo a course, passed assessments within that course will lose their validity and student needs to resit all, including MSF and LabBuddy. - 4.
-For resits of written papers or other assignments that are not part of the C-competence, it may be determined that the maximum obtainable score is lower than 10.
-The examiner must state the maximum obtainable score for resits of these assessments in the assessment plan.
-For resits of assignments that are part of the P- and C-competence, it may be determined that the maximum obtainable score is a Pass.
-The examiner must state the maximum obtainable score for resits in the assessment plan. - 5.
-In case the requirements for obtaining credits for the C- or P-competences of a course year are not met, the student must remediate those components for which a score Fail was obtained.
-See article 2.3 and the documents Remediation Requirements for C and P competences in the Student Portal.
+- A resit is defined as a subsequent assessment opportunity in which the student repeats failed exam components.
+A remediation is defined as a subsequent assessment opportunity after an insufficient or fail grade, in which the student can use feedback provided to hand-in adapted version of the assignment or exam component. - 2.
+Each academic year there are two opportunities for the course exam and its exam components, the regular sit and the resit.
+The examiner decides upon form of the resit in consultation with the Board of Examiners, as indicated in the assessment plans. - 3.
+Each academic year a resit opportunity is offered for failed exam components and assignments.
+Such an opportunity can be offered in a different way as stated in the assessment plan. - 4.
+For resitting course exams, exam components and assignments the following regulations hold: - passed results cannot be resit unless the student is obliged to repeat a course: - in case the student is obliged to redo a course, passed assessments within that course will lose their validity and the student needs to resit all. - 5.
+For remediations of written papers or other assignments that are not part of the P and C-competence, it may be determined that the maximum obtainable score is lower than 10.
+The examiner must state the maximum obtainable score for remediations of these assessments in the assessment plan.
+For remediations of assignments that are part of the P- and C-competence, it may be determined that the maximum obtainable score is a Pass.
+The examiner must state the maximum obtainable score for the remediation of these assessments in the assessment plan. - 6.
+In case the requirements for obtaining credits for the C- or P-competences of a course year are not met, the student must remediate or resit those components for which a score Fail was obtained.
+See article 2.3 and the assessment plans for C and P competences in the Student Portal.